 The photo above shows a punishment cell at the Natzweiler-Struthof camp in Alsace.
 This cell was big enough for a prisoner to sit in, but not big enough for a prisoner to stand up or lie down.
-Prisoners who broke the rules in the camp were put into these cells for three days with nothing but bread and water.
-After the Natzweiler camp was closed, some of the political prisoners were brought to Dachau, including the British SOE agent Albert Guerisse who became the leader of the prisoners group known as the International Committe of Dachau.
+Prisoners who broke the rules in the Natzweiler camp were put into these cells for three days with nothing but bread and water.
+After the Natzweiler camp was closed, some of the political prisoners were brought to Dachau, including the British SOE agent Albert Guerisse, who became the leader of the prisoners group known as the International Committee of Dachau.

 After Dachau was liberated, the former concentration camp was turned into War Crimes Enclosure No. 1 and Dr. Georg Konrad Morgen became one of the prisoners.
 He told historian John Toland that he was tortured by the Americans in an effort to get him to say that Ilse Koch, the wife of the Buchenwald Commandant, had made lampshades out of human skin, but he refused, even after several beatings.

-One of the prisoners at Dachau when the camp was liberated was a woman named Eleanor Hodys, who had formerly been a prisoner at Auschwitz.
+One of the prisoners at Dachau, when the camp was liberated, was a woman named Eleanor Hodys, who had formerly been a prisoner at Auschwitz.
 The story of E.H. was told in Chapter 5 of the Official History of Dachau, written by the Americans.
 (Her identify was protected in the Official History by using only her initials, not her name.)
 All of the events described by E.H. happened at Auschwitz, not at Dachau, so why was this included in the history of Dachau?
 Maybe it is because she mentioned the “standing cells” in Block 11 at Auschwitz.
-Did the Americans learn about “standing cells” for the first time from E.H. and decide to include them in the list of atrocities at Dachau?
+Did the Americans learn about the “standing cells” for the first time from E.H. and decide to include them in the list of atrocities at Dachau?

 Eleanor Hodys allegedly had an affair with the Auschwitz Commandant Rudolf Hoess, who was removed from his job because of the claims of Eleanor Hodys.
-Hoess returned to Auschwitz in May 1944 in time to supervise the gassing of 400,000 Hungarian Jews in 10 weeks, according to Holocaust history.
+Hoess returned to Auschwitz in May 1944 in time to supervise the gassing of 400,000 Hungarian Jews in only 10 weeks, according to Holocaust history.

-The photo below shows the reconstructed standing cell at Auschwitz.
+The photo below shows a reconstructed standing cell at Auschwitz.
 I took this photo in 1998 when I was there with a private guide and there was no one else there, so I could take all the photos that I wanted.